krvmb/Stego_Grad_Project/LinkedIn/Article/README.md

 |S1|752x432|Resulting size after uploading to LinkedIn|
 |S2|640x360|Size smaller than resulting size of 752x432|

-And out of the 10 qualities provided byt the professor, three were chosen by our team for testing.
+Out of the 10 qualities provided byt the professor, four qualities were chosen by our team for testing.
 |Quality Indicator|Quality|
 |------|-----|
 |q20|Quality 20|